Frequently Asked Questions

 CREATIVE ATTITUDE & INNOVATIONS SINCE 1996.

-In 20 years Alpina Snownmobiles has set many records in snowmobiles technology, being the pioneer with many innovations and smart technical solutions.
+In over 20 years Alpina Snownmobiles has set many records in snowmobiles technology, being the pioneer with many innovations and smart technical solutions.
 And most of them are still unsurpassed.

 1996 - Superclass Mk1